 The Southern California Chapter represents over 1050 member attorneys in Los Angeles, Orange, Riverside, San Bernardino, Santa Barbara, San Luis Obispo, and Ventura Counties.
 Our chapter maintains close contact with the government officials who have an important impact on our clients' lives.
 Chapter meetings feature prominent guest speakers from the Departments of Homeland Security, State, Justice, and Labor, and the Chapter is active in liaison and advocacy efforts.
 We are happy to share the latest updates with AILA members nationwide.

-Treasurer: Maggie Castillo, Esq. of Law Offices of Gregory W. Moreno & Associates (Montebello)
+Chair: Maggie Castillo, Esq. of Law Offices Casillas & Associates (Long Beach)

 Visit our Officers page for contact information.